My AWS Backup policy for my organization in AWS Organizations is attached to my member accounts, but it isn't creating backup jobs.

 To resolve this issue, verify the following configurations:

-- The role path and vault names are correctly entered in the backup policy.
+- You correctly entered the role path and vault names in the backup policy.

-Note: AWS Backup doesn't validate whether the role path and vault are correctly entered in the backup policy.
+Note: AWS Backup doesn't validate whether you correctly entered the role path and vault in the backup policy.

 - The role and vault names exist in each member account that your backup policy is attached to.

-Note: AWS Backup doesn't validate whether the role and vault are created in your member accounts.
+Note: AWS Backup doesn't validate whether you created the role and vault in your member accounts.

-- Service opt-in is turned on in the AWS management account.
+- You turned on the service opt-in setting on in the AWS management account.

-- The backup policy is attached at the appropriate level.
+- You attached the backup policy at the appropriate level.

 Resolution

-Verify that the role and vault names are correctly entered in the backup policy
+Verify that you correctly entered the role and vault names in the backup policy

 Complete the following steps: